 Powerful, High-Revving, Dual Injection Engine with Factory-Style Tuning

-The use of the world’s first dual injectors for a production motocrosser is a key component of the KX250F’s highly acclaimed fuel-injected performance.
+The use of the world’s first dual injectors for a production motocrosser is a key component of the KX250’s highly acclaimed fuel-injected performance.
 Tuned for high performance, its high-revving character is complemented by superb response.
-For 2018, downdraft-style intake duct has been revised and is shorter to enhance the power and torque across the mid-top-end engine speed range.
+The short downdraft-style intake duct enhances the power and torque across the mid-top-end engine speed range.

 The downstream injector is used to ensure smooth instant response while the upstream injector is chanrged with providing power.
 As RPM and throttle postion increase, primary operation switches from the downstream injector to the upstream injector.

 Both fuel injection are fine atomising injectors with 4 holes, dispersing spray particles with a droplet size of 120 µm from the upstream injector and 75 µm fro the downstream injector.
 The downstream injector's finer droplet size and wider spray angle contribute to stronger low-mid range power feeling, improved response and quicker acceleration.

 Riders can choose from two positions on the footpegs to suit their body size and personal preferences.

 The adjustable brackets enable riders to lower the footpeg position 5mm.
 In the lower position, centre of gravity is lowered as is the rider's point of view, adding to both the physical and psychological stability.

 Matching the KX250’s light weight, the KX450-inspired minimalist bodywork makes the bike look compact.
 Its shroud, fender and number plate designs ensure it is the sharpest looking bike in the paddock.
 Factory-style graphics further reflect the KX250’s highly tuned performance, while the in-mould graphics give the design high durability.
 Green highlights on the suspension adjusters and engine oil cap and generator cover plugs contribute to a distinctive Kawasaki look.